anosatsuk124/binrobot/docs/CommandAPI.md

 ## How to use this

-If there are any library for the languages you want to use, communicate with this game main process through STDIO.
+If there are not any library for the languages you want to use, communicate with this game main process through STDIO.

 ## Officailly supported languages